Dungiven GAC: 1950s

-The 1960s
+1960s

 In the 1960 County Final Dungiven led by 2–01 to 0–02 at half time and had Bellaghy reeling but finished up losing 2–01 to 1–05.

 In 1963 after a disagreement with the North Derry board, the club withdrew from all North Derry Competitions.
 The Senior team still played in the Championship.
 Underage football suffered and many players went to play with neighbouring clubs.
 This brought to an end the great run of underage success.

 In 1965 Dungiven came back to North Derry football at underage level but the Senior team continued to play in South Derry competitions.
 At County level Derry Minor Team created a piece of history by winning an All Ireland for the first time ever.
 Anthony Burke from St Canice's was a member of this team.

 In 1966 Dungiven reached the County Minor Final after defeating Ballerin in the North Derry Final, only to be disqualified on a technicality.
 The Seniors played Newbridge in the County Final but were beat 2–10 to 0–03.

 In 1967 Dungiven was relegated; however the following year they won promotion again.
 The arrival of John Somers as a top class goal-keeper was to prove very significant.
 He was later chosen at county, interprovincial and All-Star level.

-The 1970s
+1970s

 Although never reaching the ultimate goal of winning the County Championship in the 1970s, St Canice's reached the final in 1976.
 The club had not fared well earlier in the decade, reduced to taking part in the Intermediate Championship in 1972.
 However, in the 1972 and 1973 seasons St Canice's were undefeated in their League games.

 In 1976 Ballerin beat St Canice's in the County Championship at Magherafelt 0–9 to 0–3.

 Underage level in St Canice's had many successes in the late '70s in 1977 they won two county titles, one at Under 14 which was against a highly fancied Ballinderry at Swatragh, and the other at Under 16 level against Newbridge.

 In 1978 Dungiven reached the Under 16 Final for the second successive year, playing Magherafelt at Swatragh.
 St Canice's won 1–05 to 0–04.
 The Reserves won their first title in that year, defeating Ballinderry by a single point.

 In 1979 Dungiven won their third Under 16 Championship title in a row by beating Ballinderry 5–05 to 2–01, and bridged a 23-year gap by beating Bellaghy 1–06 to 0–07 to win the Minor Championship.